mercmobily/hot-realtime-field/README.md

       <paper-input value="{{fieldUsername}}" name="username" label="Your username"></paper-input>
     </hot-realtime-field>

-Note that the query to the server represents a query to the server, where matching records will be expected to be returned.

 * `handle-taken-errors`.
 It's a comma-separated list of error status that will end up displaying the error message directly within the field, setting it as "invalid" and setting the target field's `errorMessage` property.
 If an error isn't handled, the field is left untouched and an event `user-message-error` is fired instead, with `detail` set to `{ message: errorMessage }`; this will give your application a chance to display the error (which would otherwise fall silent).
 The error message depends on the `error-path` property (see next section), or from `taken-default-error-message` (which is by default `Error querying!`).
 Default for `handle-taken-errors`: `400`.

 * `error-path` In case of error, the error message is extrapolated from the response's body (which is expected to be a JSON, if present).
 An example could be { "errors":[ {"field": "name", "error":"The name is too long"} ] }.
 With the default path,  `errors.0.message`, "The name is too long" will be extrapolated.
 Default: `errors.0.message`.

 * `taken-default-error-message`.
 By default `hot-realtime-field` will try to extrapolate the error message from the response's body (which is expected to be a JSON) using `error-path` (see the previous attribute explained).
 If extrapolation failed (in case the server didn't respond at all, for example, or the response wasn't compliant), `save-default-error-message` will be shown instead.
 Default: `Error querying`.

 ## Combining real-time validation (`taken-url`) and auto-save (`save-url`) together